The Wood of the Self-Murderers: The Harpies and the Suicides: Description and meaning

 Blake shows a number of contorted human figures embedded in the oak trees in the foreground.
 To the right, a male figure is seated and wears a crown.
 A female form is hung upside-down and transformed into a tree on Dante and Virgil's left.
 This figure may have been inspired by Dante's reference to La Meretrice, or Envy, to whom Pietro attributed his fall.
 Examining Blake's use of camouflage in the work, the art historian Kathleen Lundeen observes, "The trees appear to be superimposed over the figures as if the two images in the previous illustration has been pulled together into a single focus.
 Through the art of camouflage, Blake gives us an image in flux, one which is in a perpetual state of transmutation.
 Now we see trees, now we see people."

 Three large harpies perch on branches spanning the pair of travellers, and these creatures are depicted by Blake as monstrous bird–human hybrids, in the words of the art historian Kevin Hutchings, "functioning as iconographic indictments of the act of suicide and its violent negation of the divine human form".

 The harpies' faces are human-like except for their pointed beaks, while their bodies are owl-shaped and equipped with claws, sharp wings and female breasts.
 Blake renders them in a manner faithful to Dante's description in 13:14–16: "Broad are their pennons, of the human form / Their neck and countenance, armed with talons keen / These sit and wail on the dreary mystic wood."

-In March 1918, The Wood of the Self-Murderers was sold by Linnell's estate, through Christie's, for £7,665 to the British National Art Collections Fund.
-The Art Collections Fund presented the painting to the Tate in 1919.